Stanford vs. Washington State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Stanford and its opponents have combined to score more than 52.5 points in four of six games this season.
+- Stanford and its opponents have gone over the current 52.5-point total in four of six games this season.

-- In 50% of Washington State's games this season (3/6), the teams combined to score more than Saturday's total of 52.5.
+- So far this season, 50% of Washington State's games (3/6) have had more combined points than Saturday's total of 52.5.

-- The two teams combine to average 50.1 points per game, 2.4 less than the over/under in this contest.
+- The two teams combine to score 50.1 points per game, 2.4 less than the total in this contest.

-- The 51.8 combined points per game that these two squads have allowed this season are 0.7 fewer than the 52.5 over/under in this contest.
+- These two squads combine to allow 51.8 points per game, 0.7 fewer than this contest's over/under.

-- The average total in Cardinal games this season is 54.4, 1.9 points more than Saturday's total of 52.5.
+- The average total in Cardinal games this season is 54.4, 1.9 points above Saturday's total of 52.5.

-- The 59.5 PPG average total in Cougars games this season is seven points more than this game's over/under.
+- The 59.5 PPG average total in Cougars games this season is 7.0 points more than this game's over/under.

 Stanford Stats and Trends

-- When Stanford records more than 24.8 points, it is 3-0 against the spread and 3-0 overall.
+- Stanford is 3-0 against the spread and 3-0 overall in games when it scores more than 24.8 points.

 - Find the latest spread and moneyline odds for Stanford at SISportsbook.